timvanderzee/human-walking-biomechanics/README.md

 # Welcome to the 'human-walking-biomechanics' repository!

-This GitHub repository includes MATLAB scripts and functions that can be used to **select, visualize, and analyse** human walking biomechanics data from an open access data repository (LINK HERE).
-The data is described in more detail in a corresponding data descriptor paper (LINK HERE).
+This GitHub repository includes MATLAB scripts and functions that can be used to **select, visualize, and analyse** human walking biomechanics data from an [open access data repository](https://springernature.figshare.com/collections/A_biomechanics_dataset_of_healthy_human_walking_at_various_speeds_step_lengths_and_step_widths/5897423/1).
+The data is described in more detail in a corresponding [data descriptor paper](https://www.nature.com/articles/s41597-022-01817-1).

 Data exists on three different levels:
 1. Raw motions and forces (.c3d)